Information on intonation, string variety and what to look for to get the most out of your strings and guitar.

 Here are two links that have helped me to understand how intonation works and how to account for the compensation needed for each of the different scales you will run into when playing guitars.
 The first page is a rundown on scale length in a general sense.
 The second page is a more informative and interactive map generator for scale lengths and fret locations.

 Notice the 3rd string’s saddle location.
 How there is now a plain string and how its saddle is further back from the nut than any other of the plain string saddles?
 The larger of the like strings, will need more room to ring, until the string type changes, then the tapering back pattern starts over.
-The saddle location on certain guitars is not easily adjusted and some string sets will not work well on that guitar.
-This is why many acoustic guitars require a wound third.
+The saddle location on certain guitars is not easily adjusted and some string sets will not work on that guitar.
+Therefore, many acoustic guitars require a wound third.

 The above photos represent close to 90% of the steel strung instruments saddle orientation you will ever see.
-There is at least one scale length that I know for certain goes against what I’ve laid out; in that the highest tuned string is NOT the furthest forward string on the saddle.
-That scale length is the Martin Guitar Co’s (000) short scale: 24.9″.
+There is at least one scale length that I know for certain goes against what I have laid out; in that the highest tuned string is NOT the furthest forward string on the saddle.
+That scale length is the Martin Guitar Companies (000) short scale: 24.9″.
 Below are photos showing both wound and plain third strings and the location of that strings saddle.
 There is also a notable consistency taking place among string types; the larger of strings will need more room to ring out in tune, relative to the 12th fret.
 I mention this 24.9″ scale length because it is something to be aware of and it is the scale length for the Tall Friend model electric guitar.
-If you have a Tall Friend guitar, your saddles should resemble one of the photo below; depending on your third string.
+If you have a Tall Friend guitar, your saddles should resemble one of the photos below, depending on your third string.

 A Martin brand acoustic guitar with the 24.9″ scale.
 Saddle cut for two plain strings and four wound.

 Three plain & three wound strings.
-Notice the third string and saddle location change for the plain third.
+Notice the third string and saddle location change for the plain third

 The way to lay out the saddle location on a guitar with the 24.9″ scale length.